valeoai/bravo_challenge/README.md

 # BRAVO Challenge

-The 2024 BRAVO Challenge aims to benchmark segmentation models on urban scenes undergoing diverse forms of natural degradation and realistic-looking synthetic corruption.
-We propose two tracks.
+The 2024 BRAVO Challenge aims to benchmark semantic segmentation models on urban scenes undergoing diverse forms of natural degradation and realistic-looking synthetic corruption.

+We promote the 2024 BRAVO Challenge in conjunction with the [3rd Workshop on Uncertainty Quantification for Computer Vision](https://uncertainty-cv.github.io/2024/) @ [ECCV 2024](https://eccv2024.ecva.net/).

+We propose two tracks:

 ### Track 1 – Single-domain training